turnerbenjamin/address-book/docs/domain-models-test-plan.md

 - [X] APP13:	Should print warning message asking to confirm delete all contacts
 - [X] APP14:	Should call delete all contacts if user enters "YES"
 - [X] APP15:	Should not call delete all contacts if user enters "NO"
-- [ ] APP16:	Should re-prompt user for confirmation where invalid input received "YES" or "NO"
+- [X] APP16:	Should re-prompt user for confirmation where invalid input received
 - [ ] APP17:	Should print error where there are no contacts to delete

 ## ConsoleInterface